Best TV series to watch on Netflix right now (September 2020)

 The show follows the fortunes of Otis (Asa Butterfield), Maeve (Emma Mackey), Eric (Ncuti Gatwa) as they navigate their school days, their parents and the challenges that come with both.
 Also starring Gillian Anderson as Otis’s sex therapist mother, this is a critically acclaimed show not just for its comedy – but for the bold way it challenges important issues head on.

-Season two arrived earlier in the year, and season three has now been confirmed.
+Season two arrived earlier in the year, and season three has at last started filming.

 - Netflix’s Sex Education is set in a British school – so why does it feel so American?